pallogu/NodeNeuralNetwork/Readme.md

 ##Description
 This is a nodejs implementation of dense neural network with two hidden layer and one category output layer.

-It uses [compute cluster](https://github.com/lloyd/node-compute-cluster) for splitting the work into multiple cores and [numeric](http://www.numericjs.com/documentation.html) for linear algebra computations - basically vectorized implementation.
+It uses [compute cluster](https://github.com/lloyd/node-compute-cluster) for splitting the work into multiple cores.

 For cost function optimisation, one can use batch/mini-batches/stochastic gradient descent.